 The term “money services business” includes any person doing business, whether or not on a regular basis or as an organized business concern, in one or more of the following capacities:

-The closing of MSB bank accounts across the United States has been a major problem for MSBs.
+The closing of MSB bank accounts across the United States has been a major problem for years (since about 2005).
 If you have not had this problem in your part of the country, consider yourself very fortunate.
 However, be patient, it’s coming.
 Many smaller banks still accept MSB accounts, but have not been heavily penalized by their regulators.
 The regulators will get to them because larger banks are complaining about being singled out and therefore will bring the pressure down on the smaller banks.

-Bank responsibilities regarding Money Services Business accounts are creating a new class of unbanked businesses.
-Financial institutions believe that they must close MSB accounts simply because the regulatory risks and associated costs are so great that they can’t afford to retain these type of accounts.
+Bank responsibilities regarding MSB accounts are creating a new class of unbanked businesses.
+Financial institutions believe that they must close MSB accounts simply because the regulatory risks and associated costs are so great that they can’t afford to retain them.
 In addition, most MSB accounts are not very profitable for the bank.

 FinCEN has addressed this issue and provided some valuable guidance for banks.
 However, that guidance alone is not sufficient to induce banks to reopen MSB accounts.
 I believe, as many others, that the agencies should significantly reduce the regulatory requirements on financial institutions, so it would be easier for banks to open MSB accounts and worthwhile to maintain them.
 If the banks across the U.S. would just lend an ear to others in my line of work, who are out there working with the MSBs and who has for many years had the experience of investigating and prosecuting the bad ones, they may accept more MSB accounts.